-If you feel sick, however (symptoms of COVID-19 include fever, cough, and shortness of breath), all of the doctors we spoke to say that you shouldn’t be traveling at all — to work, around your city, or on holiday.
+According to all of the doctors, it should go without saying that if you feel sick (currently recognized symptoms of COVID-19 include fever, cough, shortness of breath, fatigue, nausea, and a loss of taste and smell), you shouldn’t be going anywhere at all.
 “The CDC’s recommendation remains clear,” Hirschwerk told us.
 “If you have an illness, you should not be in an area that can affect other individuals.”
-If you feel sick and want to see your doctor, you should always call their office first for advice on whether you should be leaving your house, according to pathogens specialist Dr. Syra Madad.
-But since many people will likely ignore this advice, you may still be wondering what healthy people who are travelling can do to avoid catching the coronavirus from someone else.
-When it comes to the products you should carry with you as you travel, all of our doctors recommended having tissues to cough into.
+Even if you feel sick and want to see your doctor, you should always call their office first for advice on whether you should be leaving your house.

+That said, sometimes you just have to cough or sneeze unexpectedly.
+When that moment does come, our doctors recommended having tissues to cough into.
 Both Hirschwerk and Madad told us that using proper cough etiquette during travel is essential, which is where pocket tissues come in.
 According to Madad, if you find yourself needing to cough while on the go, “cough or sneeze into a tissue, then throw that in the trash.
 If a tissue isn’t available, sneeze into your elbow.”

 Editor’s note: If coronavirus is your main concern, make sure you select a hand sanitizer with at least 60 percent alcohol content, according to the Centers for Disease Control and Prevention.
 With the threat of coronavirus, demand for hand sanitizer has been increasing, so stock has been constantly fluctuating at every online retailer we’ve checked.
 If you’re so inclined, you can actually make your own hand sanitizer at home using aloe-vera gel and rubbing alcohol.